Najmiddin Karim

-Najmiddin Karim (نەجمەدین کەریم; 1949 – 31 October 2020), also known as Najmaldin Karim, was an Iraqi Kurdish politician who was governor of Kirkuk Governorate from 2011 to 2017.
+Najmiddin Karim (نەجمەدین کەریم; 1949 – 31 October 2020), also known as Najmadin Karim, was an Iraqi Kurdish politician who was governor of Kirkuk Governorate from 2011 to 2017.
 Prior to the invasion of Iraq, Karim had served in numerous Kurdish and Iraqi opposition groups.

 Early years

 Karim was born in Kirkuk in 1949, and lived there until he completed secondary school, when he moved to Mosul, where he studied medicine at the Mosul Medical College.
 Karim became involved in politics at university, being elected to the leadership of the Kurdish Student Union in 1971, and then later joining the Peshmerga in 1972.

 Karim left Iraq in 1975.
 He later completed neurosurgery training at George Washington University, and started his own medical practice in the Washington, D.C. area.
 Karim became an American citizen and lived in the United States until 2009, when he returned to Kirkuk.
 In addition to Kurdish activism in the U.S., Karim was active in the Iraqi opposition aimed at removing the regime of Saddam Hussein.
 Dr. Karim co-founded the Kurdish National Congress of North America, established the Washington Kurdish Institute, worked with the Senate and State Department to provide Kurdish-language programming on Voice of America, and made frequent appearances on major news outlets.